silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 So how does a compiler solve the problems we had with assembly?
 First, we can program our compiler to translate our language into different assembly code depending on the CPU we need to run the program on.
-This way we can write a program once and the compiler will help us run that program on many kinds of computers.
+This way we can write a program once and the compiler will translate that program to run on many kinds of computers.
 Second, we can replace confusing assembly instructions with more human-readable ones and let the compiler translate into assembly for us.
 Third, we can identify common _patterns_ of assembly instructions and replace these with human-readable instructions that the compiler will translate back into the